NEC GROUP PURCHASE TERMS

 (viii) a person becomes entitled to appoint a receiver over the Supplier's assets or a receiver is appointed over the Supplier's assets;

-(x) the Supplier suspends, or threatens to suspend, or ceases or threatens to cease to carry on, all or substantially the whole of its business or the Supplier's financial position deteriorates to such an extent that, in NEC's opinion, the Supplier's capability to adequately fulfil its obligations under the Contract has been put in jeopardy.
+(x) the Supplier suspends, or threatens to suspend, or ceases or threatens to cease to carry on, all or substantially the whole of its business or the Supplier's financial position deteriorates to such an extent that, in NEC's opinion, the Supplier's capability to adequately fulfil its obligations under the Contract has been put in jeopardy; or

 13.3 Termination of the Contract, however arising, shall not affect any of the parties' rights and remedies that have accrued as at termination.
 Clauses which expressly or by implication survive termination of the Contract shall continue in full force and effect.